bronson/vim-update-bundles/README.md

 #### BundleCommand:

-Some bundles need to be built after they're installed.
-Place any number of `BundleCommand:` directives after `Bundle:` to execute shell commands within the bundle's directory.
-To install Command-T and ensure "rake make" is called every time it's updated:
+To execute a shell command every time vim-update-bundles is run, specify a BundleCommand.
+You can have any number of BundleCommands in your .vimrc.
+The following would install Command-T and run its rake make:

     " Bundle: https://git.wincent.com/command-t.git
-    " BundleCommand: rake make
+    " BundleCommand: cd command-t && rake make

 #### Static: